Welcome to the Guide to the Collections of The Rothschild Archive

 Scope of the collections

 A free text search of Guide entries may be made by typing your search term in the 'Search the site' box at the top of this page.
-Please note that there is no context to search results, and that searching on a broad term, for example 'gold', will produce a large number of results.
+Please note that searching on a broad term, for example 'gold', will produce a large number of results.
 Alternatively you may browse the descriptions of records in each section.